Buying Guide: How to Choose Cabinet Lighting

 Things to Consider

 Dark colored countertops absorb more light while lighter surfaces are naturally brighter.
 For this reason, opt for stronger lights on darker countertops.
 Glossy surfaces are more reflective, but can often be uneven, so choose a lens-covered source (like a puck or strip) over a bare bulb to reduce this effect.
 Also, keep color in mind.
 For wood tones, warm tiles or copper backsplashes, a warm white lamp is favorable (2700-3500 Kelvin).
 For glass, cool tiles, stainless steel or other silver metals, opt for a cool white lamp (2500-5000 Kelvin).
 Last, consider dimming capability.
 This enhances your cabinet lighting experience, allowing you to slightly illuminate your kitchen at night or offer bright light when preparing food.
 Remember that dimming is easily added to Incandescent or LEDs but may be a costlier effect for fluorescents.
-For more help on choosing or installing cabinet lighting,
+For more help on choosing or installing cabinet lighting, Contact Us to speak with an expert customer service associate.

 An Aoife Company LLC Store